Kaipūtaiao Ao Tūroa

 What are the chances of getting a job?

-The job of environmental scientist appears on Immigration New Zealand's long-term skill shortage list, which means the Government is actively encouraging skilled environmental scientists from overseas to work in New Zealand.
+Environmental research scientist appears on Immigration New Zealand's long-term skill shortage list.
+This means the Government is actively encouraging skilled environmental scientists from overseas to work in New Zealand.

 There is high demand for environmental scientists who can monitor the impacts of industrial activities on the environment, manage resource consents, provide advice on minimising environmental footprints, and consult and engage with stakeholders.